Frequently Asked Questions

 The portfolio should be a clear demonstration of the skills and abilities you will bring to the Master of Publishing program.
 Many applicants submit a cover sheet listing the contents of the portfolio and noting how the student created or contributed to the creation of the contents.
 Portfolios can include, but are not limited to, examples of design work, desktop publishing samples, newsletter and/or brochure samples, articles or books (for those who have experience in editing), samples of photography and examples of academic writing.
 Portfolios are to be uploaded to the graduate online application unless previous arrangements have been made with the Program Advisor (firstname.lastname@example.org).

 More than forty guest publishing professionals make presentations and consult with MPub students as part of the coursework.
 Industry professionals provide students with valuable contacts as well as top-notch training.
-Thanks to these networking opportunities, as well as the internship semester, most graduates of the Master of Publishing program (more than 200 men and women) are working throughout the book and magazine publishing industries, or in associated organizations, as well as in government departments and agencies in Canada and abroad.
+Thanks to these networking opportunities, as well as the internship semester, most graduates of the Master of Publishing program (more than 300) are working throughout the book, magazine, and online publishing industries, or in associated organizations, as well as in government departments and agencies in Canada and abroad.